An explicit KO-degree map and applications: Grothendieck--Witt groups

 \begin{defn} For any integer $i\geq 0$, set $GW_i^n(X,\L) := \pi_i(\mathcal{GW}(\mathcal{C}^b(X),qis,\sharp^j_{\L},\varpi^j_{\L}))$; if $\L=\mathcal{O}_X$, then we set $GW_i^n(X) := GW_i^n(X,\mathcal{O}_X)$. \end{defn}

-\begin{rem} The groups $GW_i^n(X,\L)$ are $4$-periodic in $n$ \cite[Remark 12]{SchlichtingGWofschemes} and the group $GW_0^n(X,\L)$ coincides with the Grothendieck-Witt group \`a la Balmer-Walter \cite[\S 2]{Walter03} of the triangulated category $D^b(X)$ of bounded complexes of coherent locally free $\mathcal{O}_X$-modules endowed with the duality $\sharp_{\L}^n$ and the natural isomorphism $\varpi_{\L}^n$ \cite[Lemma 8.2]{SchlichtingHKT}.
-A helpful mnemonic, e.g., for the reader unfamiliar with Grothendieck-Witt groups, is to view the index $i$ in $GW^n_i(X)$ as playing the same role as the index $i$ in $K_i(X)$. \end{rem}
+\begin{rem} The groups $GW_i^n(X,\L)$ are $4$-periodic in $n$ \cite[Remark 12]{SchlichtingGWofschemes} and the group $GW_0^n(X,\L)$ coincides with the Grothendieck--Witt group \`a la Balmer-Walter \cite[\S 2]{Walter03} of the triangulated category $D^b(X)$ of bounded complexes of coherent locally free $\mathcal{O}_X$-modules endowed with the duality $\sharp_{\L}^n$ and the natural isomorphism $\varpi_{\L}^n$ \cite[Lemma 8.2]{SchlichtingHKT}.
+A helpful mnemonic, e.g., for the reader unfamiliar with Grothendieck--Witt groups, is to view the index $i$ in $GW^n_i(X)$ as playing the same role as the index $i$ in $K_i(X)$. \end{rem}